iti-ict/wakamiti/plugins/db-wakamiti-plugin/docs/en.md

 ### `database.enableCleanupUponCompletion`
 - Type: `boolean`
-- Default `false`
+- Default: `false`

 The default behavior of the plugin does not perform any database cleanup operation after the tests are finished.
 This is to be able to check results manually and debug errors.
 Possible values are:
 - `false`: no cleanup action will be performed.